 |ECHINODERMATA : OPHIURIDA : Amphiuridae||STARFISH, SEA URCHINS, ETC.|

-Description: A small inconspicuous brittle star found commonly amongst sessile invertebrates, beneath boulders, etc. The disc is circular and the arms relatively short and thin.
+Description: This is known to be a species complex, with at least four species in the Mediterranean Sea.
+A small inconspicuous brittle star found commonly amongst sessile invertebrates, beneath boulders, etc. The disc is circular and the arms relatively short and thin.
 The disc is covered with scales and the radial plates are half-moon shaped and conspicuous.
 There are four short conical arm spines and two tentacle scales.
 Disc 3-5mm., arms 4x disc diameter.

 Habitat: Found commonly amongst algae, bryozoans etc. intertidally and in shallow water and under shells, stones and boulders.